-The Bausch & Lomb SofLens Multi-Focal (polymacon) Visibility Tinted Contact Lenses described in this booklet should be removed from your eyes for routine cleaning and disinfecting as prescribed by your eye care professional.
+The Bausch & Lomb SofLens Toric (alphafilcon A) Visibility Tinted Contact Lenses described in this booklet should be removed from your eyes for routine cleaning and disinfecting as prescribed by your eye care professional.
+For extended wear once the lenses are removed, your eyes should have a rest without lens wear for at least one overnight, as recommended by your eye care professional.

 Your eye care professional will tell you how long to rest your eyes in between wearing periods and will also recommend a replacement period and appropriate lens care products.